Ricardo Vaz: OFI

 On 30 January 2019, OFI Crete F.C. announced the signing of Vaz on a two-and-a-half-year contract for an undisclosed fee.
 He scored his first Super League Greece goal on 31 March, but in a 3–1 away loss against Aris Thessaloniki FC.
 He repeated the feat a week later, at home to relegation rivals PAS Giannina FC (1–0).

+On 12 September 2020, in the last minutes of a league fixture against Panetolikos FC, Vaz suffered the second anterior cruciate ligament injury of his career.

+Later career

+Vaz split the 2021–22 campaign between S.C.
+Covilhã (Liga Portugal 2) and A.E.
+Kifisia FC (Super League Greece 2).
+On 16 February 2023, he joined Polish II liga team GKS Jastrzębie on a ten-month deal.

+On 12 January 2024, Vaz returned to Reus, with the club now renamed Reus FC Reddis and competing in the amateur Tercera Federación.